Create your first C# Service Fabric stateful reliable services application

 Once the application starts, Visual Studio automatically brings up the Diagnostics Event Viewer, where you can see trace output from your services.

-The stateful service template we used simply shows a counter value incrementing in the
+The stateful service template used shows a counter value incrementing in the

 RunAsync method of MyStatefulService.cs.

 Expand one of the events to see more details, including the node where the code is running.
-In this case, it is _Node_2, though it may differ on your machine.
+In this case, it is _Node_0, though it may differ on your machine.

 The local cluster contains five nodes hosted on a single machine.
 In a production environment, each node is hosted on a distinct physical or virtual machine.
 To simulate the loss of a machine while exercising the Visual Studio debugger at the same time, let's take down one of the nodes on the local cluster.